-- 3.213 There are a number of playing pitches across the borough for formal and informal sports in particular for football, rugby, cricket, netball and hockey as well as for other sports such as tennis, basketball, bowls etc. In addition there are a plethora of parks and recreation grounds across the borough, as well as other provision such as children and youth play spaces, amenity green space, allotments, public rights of way etc. - 3.214 There is also an extensive Public Rights of Way network across the borough for informal recreation for walkers, runners, cyclists and equestrian users. - 3.215 The Tunbridge Wells Borough Council Playing Pitch Strategy 2017-2033, assesses the existing quantitative and qualitative provision of formal playing pitches (rugby, football, cricket and hockey) across the borough See Appendix 2 for table detailing the existing provision identified across the borough. - 3.216 The Tunbridge Wells Borough Open Space Study 2018, assesses the existing quantitative and qualitative provision of other outdoor open space, such as parks and recreation grounds, children's and youth play space, outdoor gyms, allotments, informal open space -see Appendix 2 for table of existing provision identified. - 3.217 Some of the sporting facilities/pitches are referred to in both studies as a number of pitches/recreation grounds etc are used for a number of purposes both in an informal and a formal way.
+- 3.212 There are a number of playing pitches across the borough for formal and informal sports.
+This includes for football, rugby, cricket, netball and hockey as well as for other sports such as tennis, basketball, bowls etc. In addition there are a plethora of parks and recreation grounds across the borough, as well as other provision such as children and youth play spaces, amenity green space, allotments, public rights of way etc. - 3.213 There is also an extensive Public Rights of Way network across the borough for informal recreation for walkers, runners, cyclists and equestrian users. - 3.214 The Tunbridge Wells Borough Council Playing Pitch Strategy 2017-2033, assesses the existing quantitative and qualitative provision of formal playing pitches (rugby, football, cricket and hockey) across the borough See Appendix 2 for table detailing the existing provision identified across the borough through these studies.
+It is however accepted that it may the case that not all areas of open spaces in every parish across the borough has been picked up through this work and identified within the table, however it does identify the main areas of open space within the borough.

-3.218 A number of schemes are currently the subject of planning permission as part of larger development schemes where on-site open space has been planned/required as part of schemes coming forward - in particular the permitted major developments
+- 3.215 The Tunbridge Wells Borough Open Space Study 2018 assesses the existing quantitative and qualitative provision of other outdoor open space, such as parks and recreation grounds, children's and youth play space, outdoor gyms, allotments, informal open space -see Appendix 2 for table of existing provision identified. - 3.216 Some of the sporting facilities/pitches are referred to in both studies as a number of pitches/recreation grounds etc. are used for a number of purposes both in an informal and a formal way.

-- at the edge of the town of Paddock Wood include a range of formal and informal open space provision as part of the developments currently being implemented. - 3.219 Planning permission has also been granted for the expansion of sporting facilities at Hawkenbury in Royal Tunbridge Wells bringing forward an allocation in previous Local Plans for the expansion of facilities in Royal Tunbridge Wells.
+- 3.217 A number of schemes are currently the subject of planning permission as part of larger development schemes where on-site open space has been planned/required as part of schemes coming forward in particular the permitted major developments at the edge of the town of Paddock Wood include a range of formal and informal open space provision as part of the developments currently being implemented. - 3.218 Planning permission has also been granted for the expansion of sporting facilities at Hawkenbury in Royal Tunbridge Wells bringing forward an allocation in previous Local Plans for the expansion of facilities in Royal Tunbridge Wells.
 Additionally, planning permission has been granted for the expansion of facilities at Rusthall to again bring forward a previous Local Plan allocation to expand sporting facilities.

-Additional future requirements needed to deliver growth proposed in the Draft Local Plan
+Additional future requirements needed to deliver growth proposed in the Local Plan

-3.220 The Playing Pitch Strategy, Open Space Study and Built Facilities Assessment identifies the following provision that is needed to meet the need of the future population, taking account of existing provision and planned provision coming forward through existing planning permissions/projects.
+- 3.219 The Playing Pitch Strategy, Open Space Study and Built Facilities Assessment identifies the following provision that is needed to meet the need of the future population, taking account of existing provision and planned provision coming forward through existing planning permissions/projects. - 3.220 The Masterplanning and Infrastructure Study identifies around 10ha of land to provide an indoor and outdoor sports and leisure hub to serve the growth around Paddock Wood including land in east Capel.
+This could incorporate an indoor 25m swimming pool and indoor and outdoor sports facilities.